mad-lab/transit/README.md

-## HGRC File
+## Configure HGRC File

-An example hgrc file to setup Mercurial can be:
+An example hgrc file configuration for Mercurial can be:

     [ui]
-    username = FIRSTNAME LASTNAME <e-mail>
+    username = FIRSTNAME LASTNAME <EMAIL>

     [paths]
     default = https://USERNAME@bitbucket.org/mad-lab/transit/

+This will make your commits include your information, and automatically make push and pull work on the bitbucket server.

-You can configure mercurial to merge using your desired editor/method by adding one of the following entries to your hgrc file:
+In addition, you can configure mercurial to merge using your desired editor/method by adding one of the following entries to your hgrc file:

 ### Merge with conflict markers